There is a long and drawn out debate in personal finance centered around the latte.

 They encourage you to put aside your wants for the sake of saving money.
 It’s all about learning to suppress your desires and channel it elsewhere.
 It’s the Mr. Money Mustache way.

-Don’t you see the problem?
+Do you see the problem?

 They both assume you actually want the latte.

-Could This Just Be Habit?
+Could The Latte Just Be Habit?

-In a journal article titled The Habitual Consumer, Wendy Wood, and David Neal found that 45% of people’s behavior is repeated almost daily.
+In a journal article titled The Habitual Consumer, Wendy Wood and David Neal found that 45% of people’s behavior is repeated almost daily.